yoonki-kim/esp-va-sdk/README.md

 *   After that you will be asked to Sign in with Amazon.
 *   The phone app will verify and complete the setup after that.

-### 9.1.4 Customisation
+### 9.1.3 Customisation

-To customise your own device, you can edit the file examples/common/esp_cloud_rainmaker.c.
+To customise your own device, you can edit the file examples/additional_components/app_cloud/app_cloud_rainmaker.c.
 You can check the examples in ESP RainMaker for some more device examples.

+## 9.2 Smart Home

+One way to add the smart home functionality is to use [ESP RainMaker](#91-esp-rainmaker), and the other way is to use *examples/additional_components/app_smart_home*.
+This is initialized by default in the appilication.

+### 9.2.1 Usage

+Once provisioning is done and the device has booted up, the smart home feature of the device can be used via voice commands or through the Alexa app.

+Example: By default, the device configured is a 'Light' with 'Power' and 'Brightness' functionalities.
+Voice commands like 'Turn on the Light' or 'Change Light Brightness to 50' can be used.
+In the Alexa app, this device will show up as 'Light' and the Power and Brightness can be controlled.

+### 9.2.2 Customisation

+To customise your own device, you can edit the file examples/additional_components/app_smart_home/app_smart_home.c.
+You can refer the files *components/voice_assistant/include/smart_home.h* and *components/voice_assistant/include/alexa_smart_home.h* for additional APIs.

+A device can have the following types of capabilities/features/parameters:
+*   Power: A device can only have a single power param.
+*   Toggle: This can be used for params which can be toggled.
+Example: Turning on/off the swinging of the blades in an air conditioner.
+*   Range: This can be used for params which can have a range of values.
+Example: Changing the brightness of a light.
+*   Mode: This can be used for params which need to be selected from a pre-defined set of strings.
+Example: Selecting the modes of a washing machine.

+## 9.3 Audio Player

+The audio player (*components/voice_assistant/include/audio_player.h*) can be used to play custom audio files from any source (http url, local spiffs, etc.).

+The focus management (what is currently being played) is already implemented internally by the SDK.
+Speech/Alert/Music from Alexa has higher priority than what is played via the audio_player.
+So for example, if custom music is being played via the audio_player, and a query is asked, then the music will be paused and the response from Alexa will be played.
+Once the response is over, the music will be resumed (unless already stopped).
+Basically, all Alexa audio gets priority over custom audio.

+### 9.3.1 Enabling Custom Player

+The *examples/additional_components/custom player* is an example using the audio_player.
+The default example of the custom player can play from http url and/or local spiffs and/or local sdcard but can be easily extended to play from any other source.

+Easiest way to try custom player is using http url.

+*   Include *custom_player.h* in the application and call *custom_player_init()* after the voice assistant early initialisation has been done.

+When the application is now built and flashed on the device, the custom player will play the 3 files showing the usage of the audio_player.

+### 9.3.2 Customisation

+The default custom player just has a demo code which can be used as a reference to build your own player.
+The audio player, for now, just supports mp3 and aac audio formats for http urls and only mp3 audio format for local files.

 # 10. Production Considerations

 ## 10.1 Over-the-air Updates (OTA)

 ESP-IDF has a component for OTA from any URL.
-More information and details about implementing can be found here: [esp_https_ota](https://docs.espressif.com/projects/esp-idf/en/release-v3.2/api-reference/system/esp_https_ota.html#esp-https-ota).
+More information and details about implementing can be found here: [esp_https_ota](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/esp_https_ota.html#esp-https-ota).

 ## 10.2 Manufacturing